chrisvthai/GravityPlatformer/README.md

 # GravityPlatformer
 A platformer game where the player can control the direction of gravity.
 Made using the Unity game engine.

+##Controls
+WASD control the player's movement
+IJKL control the direction of gravity
+Space = Jump